capsule-corp-ternoa/ternoa-proposals/TIPs/tip-520-SGX.md

   /// Cluster must be empty
   unregister_cluster(origin: OriginFor<T> cluster_id: ClusterId)

-  /// Removes an enclave from the system remove_enclave(origin: OriginFor<T>, cluster_id: ClusterId, enclave_id: EnclaveId)

   /// Secret NFT pallet needs to provide and interface to confirm
-  ///if an account belongs to SGX machine. ensure_enclave(sgx_account: T::Account)
+  ///if an account belongs to SGX machine.
-  // return None if there is no accoiunt or else returns cluster_id, enclave_id
+  /// return None if there is no accoiunt or else returns cluster_id, enclave_id ensure_enclave(sgx_account: T::Account)

+  /// Given provider may have different processor architectures (enclave_class)
+  /// and for a given enclave class there can be different public keys register_provider_keys(origin: OriginFor<T>, enclave_provider: Vec<u8>, enclave_class: Vec<u8>, provider_public_key: Vec<u8>)

+  /// Registers an account which responsible for creating / submitting an enclave report register_enclave_operator(origin: OriginFor<T>, operator: <T::Lookup as StaticLookup>::Source,)

 }
 ```